ionary

 Some FCC Comments of interest written by Ionary's Fred Goldstein:

-In PS 06-229 and WT 06-150, the 700 MHz auction, Ionary drafted a comment for Interisle Consulting Group, one of our collaborating consultancies.
+In PS 06-229 and WT 06-150, the 700 MHz auction, Ionary drafted a comment for Interisle Consulting Group, at the time one of our collaborating consultancies.
 We had helped Frontline Wireless and were familiar with the issues that led to the faillure of the combined D-Block and Public Safety Broadband License auction.
 We suggest that this is both a procurement and an auction, and must be treated like a competitive procurement, with reasonable and well-defined requirements.

 In WC 06-172, Ionary filed an Opposition to Verizon's request for forbearance from unbundling obligations.
 Their proposal would have put most CLECs out of business in most of Verizon's territories and inflamed the "network neutrality" crisis by further reducing ISP competiton.